iyyel/dotfiles/README.md

-# InAbsentia's dotfiles
+# Iyyel's dotfiles

-This is a snapshot of my [(@InAbsentia)](https://github.com/inabsencia) dotfiles.
+This is a snapshot of my [(@Iyyel)](https://github.com/iyyel) dotfiles.
 I use GNU Stow to manage them with a install.sh script that automates the installation process for me.
 You can try it out on your own machine - but I am sure you'll need to reconfigure some of the files for everything to work.
 If you need any help, feel free to contact me.

 ## Setup